Far Side Of The Moore

 Monday 30 March

 It’s 1957 and the little-known Patrick is living with his mother in East Grinstead, from where he studies the heavens and writes popular factual works on astronomy, as well as science fiction under a pseudonym.
 When his latest book Suns, Myths And Men gets a terrible review from the stuffy academic Dr Henry King, Patrick is in despair and, when the phone rings, he braces himself for more bad news.

-This is the story of how the self taught astronomer, whose Moon maps were later used by the Apollo missions, became the presenter of The Sky At Night.
-But it's also the story of a mysterious love affair, and a window into the mind of one of the nation's favourite broadcasters.
+Directed by Dirk Maggs, this is the story of how the self-taught astronomer, whose Moon maps were later used by the Apollo missions, became the presenter of The Sky At Night.
+But it’s also the story of a mysterious love affair, and a window into the mind of one of the nation's favourite broadcasters.